Making good gravy can be a tricky job. Many very good cooks never learn how. What is good gravy?

 Although not a hard rule, start with about equal parts of oil and flour, perhaps 4 tablespoons of oil and 4 tablespoons flour.

 Heat the oil first, then add a little flour while stirring.
 The mixture should be bubbling hot.
-Watch the consistency of the roux closely while continuing to stir and add flour.
+Watch the consistency and color of the roux closely while continuing to stir and add flour.

-You are looking for two things.
-One, the thickness.
-You want a thin paste with no visible oil or lumps.
+The thickness should be a thin paste with no visible oil or lumps.
 If it is oily, add flour.
-If it is lumpy or dry, make sure it is bubbling hot and you are stirring constantly.
-If still lumpy or looks dry, add oil.
-Remember, you want a thin
+If it is lumpy or dry, make sure it is bubbling hot and add oil as needed while constantly stirring.
+Remember, you want a thin paste.

 When the roux looks right, start adding liquid.
-Generally water or milk is used, but other liquids can be used (chicken or beef stock, cola and others).
-If you start with a roux made from the above example of 4 tablespoons oil and 4 tablespoons flour, add 1 cup liquid, while stirring.
-Bring back to a simmer and continue adding liquid, watching thickness of gravy.
-You will probably end up using about 1-1/2 to 2 cups liquid.
-Be aware that the gravy will get thicker as it cools, so finish a slight bit thinner than you want the final gravy.
+Generally milk or stock/broth (chicken, vegetable or beef).
+Milk or water may be used, but stock adds more flavor.
+If you start with a roux made from the above example of 4 tablespoons oil and 4 tablespoons flour, add 1 cup liquid slowly while stirring.
+Bring back to a simmer and continue adding liquid, watching thickness of the gravy.
+You will probably end up using about 1 to 2 cups of liquid.
+Be aware that the gravy will get thicker as it cools, so finish your cooking with a thickness slightly thinner than you want the final gravy.

 The longer you cook the gravy, the thicker it will get.
 So, this is a critical point in making good gravy.
 You must learn from experience when the thickness is what you want, then remove from heat immediately.

-if your gravy is bland or slightly flour tasting, add salt.
-Good cooks that make great gravy always taste the gravy as a last step before removing from heat.
+Salt and Pepper: if your gravy is bland or slightly flour tasting, add salt.
+Good cooks that make great gravy always taste the gravy as a last step before removing from the heat.
 And don't forget a healthy dose of black pepper for flavor.

-If you don't have bouillon cubes, add a few drops of liquid smoke.
-If you don't have that, add a few drops of BBQ sauce.
-Don't overdo it.
+Finally, for flavor you may add a few drops of liquid smoke, Tabasco sauce or BBQ sauce.
+But be very careful, don't overdo it.
 You do not want your gravy to have a distinct barbecue flavor.
-You just want to spice it up a bit.
+You just want to spice it up a bit so taste, taste, taste!.